-The CSLCE offers students points of entry into leadership development activities throughout their collegiate career.
-The center serves as a clearinghouse for multiple programs and hosts the Elite Pirate, Leadership Challenge Institute, Emerging Leaders Program, Student Financial Literacy, Co-Curricular Student Profile, LeaderShape, and the Walter & Marie Williams Leadership Award Program to name a few.
-To find out more about our programs and initiatives, visit our website at http://www.ecu.edu/cs-studentlife/universityunions/CSLCE.cfm or feel free to give us a call at 252-737-2002.
+The CSLE offers students points of entry into leadership development activities throughout their collegiate career.
+The center serves as a clearinghouse for multiple programs and hosts the Elite Pirate, Leadership Challenge Institute, Emerging Leaders Program, Advanced Leaders Program, Leadership Reading Circles, L.E.A.P. workshops, iLEAD Student Leadership Conference, Leadership Extreme Trips, Pop into Leadership Movie Series, Character of Leadership, Leaving Your Legacy, Co-Curricular Student Profile, and the Walter & Marie Williams Leadership Award Program to name a few.
+To find out more about our programs and initiatives, visit our website at www.ecu.edu/studentleadership or e-mail at studentleadership@ecu.edu.You also may contact our office at feel free to give us a call at 252-737-2002.
+252-737-2091.